octobercms/docs/4.x/cms/tailor/models.md

 ## Global Record

-The `Tailor\Models\GlobalRecord` model is used to store content for a global.
+The `GlobalRecord` model is used to store content for a global.

 ### Available Attributes